 Eighty one (81) transects were surveyed throughout the permit area to characterize the vegetation types (see Figure 3 in Appendix 4-C).
 Five vegetation types were identified in the permit area (see Figure 5 in Appendix 4-C).
 Three vegetation types dominate Section 16, juniper savanna, shrub-grassland, and pinon juniper woodland.
 The juniper savanna and shrub-grassland vegetation types were similar with respect to total cover characteristics: (i) total vegetation cover (grass, forb, shrub and microbiotic cover; tree canopy excluded), (ii) the sum of bare ground, gravel and rock cover, and (iii) litter cover.
-The pinon juniper woodland areas have steeper slopes and valleys which are not conducive for grazing landuse.
+The pinon juniper woodland areas have steeper slopes and valleys which are not conducive for grazing.
 Revegetation efforts will focus on restoring a generalized matrix of native grasses, forbs and shrubs on the landscape rather than specifically attempting to recreate both the juniper savanna and shrub-grassland now present.
-Therefore, combining these two vegetation types is appropriate since tree canopy cover and specific species composition are the main factors that separate the types.
+Therefore, combining these two vegetation types is appropriate since species composition and vegetative structure were similar.